hofnarwillie/react-focus-component/README.md

 [![Build Status](https://travis-ci.org/hofnarwillie/react-focus-component.svg?branch=master)](https://travis-ci.org/hofnarwillie/react-focus-component)

-A react higher order component that brings other components into visual focus/highlight by placing an overlay over all other elements on the page
+A react higher order component that brings other components into visual focus/highlight by placing an overlay over all other elements on the page. **Requires React 16 or higher**

 Example: [TODO: Codepen URL]